Agus Widjojo

-Agus Widjojo is the former vice chairman of the People’s Consultative Assembly of the Republic of Indonesia and Indonesian National Armed Forces (TNI) Chief of Territorial Affairs, and is regarded as one of the TNI's leading intellectuals.
+Agus Widjojo (8 June 1947 – 8 February 2026) was an Indonesian military officer and diplomat who was the vice chairman of the People’s Consultative Assembly of the Republic of Indonesia and Indonesian National Armed Forces (TNI) Chief of Territorial Affairs, and was regarded as one of the TNI's leading intellectuals.

 Career

-During his appointment as commandant of the Armed Force's staff college and Chief of territorial staff the TNI think tank, he was responsible for restructuring the political and security doctrine of the TNI.
+During his appointment as commandant of the Armed Forces' staff college and Chief of territorial staff the TNI think tank, he was responsible for restructuring the political and security doctrine of the TNI.
 General Agus Widjojo once served as governor of the Indonesian National Resilience Institute and member of the Indonesia-Timor Leste Commission of Truth and Friendship.
-He is a senior fellow of the Centre for Strategic and International Studies, Indonesia, and was a visiting senior fellow of the Institute of Defence and Strategic Studies in Singapore.
-Gen. Widjojo is also an advisor on the board of the Institute for Peace and Democracy (IPD), Udayana university, Bali.
+He was a senior fellow of the Centre for Strategic and International Studies, Indonesia, and was a visiting senior fellow of the Institute of Defence and Strategic Studies in Singapore.
+Gen. Widjojo was also an advisor on the board of the Institute for Peace and Democracy (IPD), Udayana university, Bali.
 IPD is the implementing authority of the Bali Democracy Forum.
-Gen. Widjojo has written numerous articles on security issues in the Asia-Pacific Region.
+Gen. Widjojo has written numerous articles on security issues in the Asia-Pacific Region..

+Death

+Widjojo died in Gatot Soebroto Army Hospital on 8 February 2026, at the age of 76.